Skip to main content

 • Data isolation — Organizations cannot see or access data from other organizations.
 This includes agents, workflows, execution logs, knowledge bases, and all metadata.

 • User isolation — Users belong to specific organizations.
-A user in Organization A has no visibility into Organization B, even if the same person is a member of both organizations with different user accounts.
+A regular user in Organization A has no visibility into Organization B, even if the same person is a member of both organizations.

 • Provider isolation — Model provider configurations are scoped to organizations.
 Credentials configured in one organization are not accessible to others.

 • Audit isolation — Audit logs are scoped to organizations.
-Org Owners can only view logs for their organization.
+Org Owners and Admins see logs for their organization only.

 API key management